 Turn the crumbly dough over a lightly flour surface and gather it into a rough circle.
 Handle the dough as carefully as possible so as not to activate too much gluten which can toughen your pie crust.
 Your pie crust should be dotted with gorgeous pieces of butter.
 Lightly sprinkle flour over surface of the dough.

 Cover the dough with plastic wrap and place in the refrigerator for at least one hour to chill.
 If using the dough another day, place in the freezer.
 When ready to use, defrost it in the refrigerator overnight.
 Dough keeps well in the freezer for about a month.

 Assemble and bake the galette:

-Preheat the oven to 350 degrees Fahrenheit and set a large cookie sheet on your counter.
+Preheat the oven to 350ºF and set a large cookie sheet on your counter.
 Tape the corners of a rectangular sheet of parchment paper on your counter and lightly flour it.

 Remove the pie dough from the refrigerator.
 Turn the dough onto the lightly floured rectangle of parchment paper.
 Lightly sprinkle the top with flour and with a rolling pin, roll a circle that’s roughly 12-14 inches in diameter and about ⅛ of an inch thick, giving the dough a quarter turn as you roll.